apphiaWang/expr_parkour/transformer_based_AU_model/README.md

 ## Pretrained Model Inference
 + pretrained_inference.ipynb: Used the pre-trained model to do inference and evaluation on the DISFA test set.
 ## Finetune and Inference
-finetune_inference.ipynb: Used the pre-trained model and finetune it on the DISFA training data.
+finetune_inference.ipynb: Used the pre-trained model and finetuned it on the DISFA training data.
 We change part of the loss functions for experiments.
 Then the finetuned model was used to do inference and evaluation on the DISFA test set.
 ## Model files
 + face detection/shape_predictor_68_face_landmarks.dat: The model file used for identifying the 68 landmarks of faces in an image.
 + models: store the finetuned model weights